NealDavies

 About Neal

-24/25 includes concerts of Berlioz’s L'Enfance du Christ at the Festival Berlioz La Côte Saint André with Paul McCreesh and the NFM Wroclaw Philharmonic.
-Neal will also join Bernard Labadie and the Kansas City Symphony for Mozart’s Requiem Mass in D minor, sing Elgar’s Dream of Gerontius with Ryan Wigglesworth and the BBC Scottish Symphony Orchestra, and join Jonathan Cohen and the Rotterdam Philharmonic Orchestra for Bach’s St Matthew Passion.
-Neal will also sing Dr Bartolo in the English National Opera’s production of The Marriage of Figaro.
+The 2025/26 season saw Neal return to English National Opera as Sir Joseph Porter in Gilbert and Sullivan’s HMS Pinafore, and perform Handel’s Saul with Jonathan Cohen and the Handel and Haydn Society.
+The previous season included Berlioz’s L’Enfance du Christ at the Festival Berlioz La Côte Saint-André with Paul McCreesh and the NFM Wrocław Philharmonic, Mozart’s Requiem with Bernard Labadie and the Kansas City Symphony, Elgar’s Dream of Gerontius with Ryan Wigglesworth and the BBC Scottish Symphony Orchestra, and Bach’s St Matthew Passion with Jonathan Cohen and the Rotterdam Philharmonic Orchestra.
+He also appeared as Dr Bartolo in English National Opera’s production of The Marriage of Figaro.

 Representation